Multimodal Function Vectors for Visual Relations: Method

-(2) \textit{Complete the target analogy.} We inject the composite function vector $\mathbf{v}_{\text{composite}}$ into the model to perform zero-shot inference on the target analogy .
-This transfer allows the model to generalize relational knowledge instantiated in the source pair $(x_1, y_1)$ to the new target setting.

-Figure~\ref{fig:composite_fv} provides an illustration of this process.
+(2) \textit{Complete the target analogy.} We then inject \( \mathbf{v}_{\text{composite}} \) to perform inference on the target analogy, transferring the relation instantiated in the source pair $(x_1, y_1)$ to guide prediction in the target setting.
+Figure~\ref{fig:composite_fv} illustrates this process.
 Note that the composite function vector is constructed for a particular source object pair and image.
-It encodes the relation instantiated between these objects in a source and transfers that relational knowledge to guide inference in the target analog.
+It encodes the relation instantiated between these objects in the source and transfers that relational knowledge to guide inference in the target analog.

+This task is one-shot because the source example is required to determine the mixture weights in Eq.~\ref{eq:composite_weight}.
+Without observing a source instance, the model has no principled way to infer how the base relations should be combined, so a zero-shot baseline for composite relations is not meaningful.
+Importantly, the source image is used only to compute the weights and is not provided during target inference, where the model still predicts the target query without any in-context demonstrations.
+For completeness, we note that one could impose hand-crafted mixtures (e.g., \( \mathbf{v}_{\text{above-right}} = 0.5\mathbf{v}_{\text{above}} + 0.5\mathbf{v}_{\text{right}} \)).
+While such fixed combinations may further improve the composite vectors in Figure~\ref{fig:one_shot_analogy}, they are less informative for our goal because they bypass the analogy step by pre-specifying the composition rule, rather than requiring the model to infer it from a single source example.